ssrg-vt/popcorn-kernel/README.md

-Popcorn Linux for Distributed Thread Execution
+fDSM - FPGA-Accelerated DSM framework for Heterogeneous ISA hardware
 ----------------------------------------------

-* Allow applications to run on multiple machines in a distributed and transparent way.
+* FPGA support for Popcorn DeX mainline (https://github.com/ssrg-vt/popcorn-kernel.git)

-* Visit http://popcornlinux.org and https://github.com/ssrg-vt/popcorn-kernel/wiki for more information or e-mail Sang-Hoon Kim (sanghoon@vt.edu).
+* Visit http://popcornlinux.org and https://github.com/ssrg-vt/popcorn-kernel/wiki for more information or e-mail naarayananrao (naarayananrao@vt.edu).

-* Copyright Systems Software Research Group at Virginia Tech, 2017-2018.
+* Copyright Systems Software Research Group at Virginia Tech, 2021-2022.

+* Follow the same procedure of installation given on the Wiki page

+* Currently, fDSM is only supported for a 2-node setup.
+Manually change the node ID (either 0 or 1) in the FPGA driver (popcorn-kernel/msg_layer/xdma.c - Line # 1004)